Catherine Deneuve. The name alone invokes mystery.

-But after her breakthrough performance in 1964’s The Umbrellas of Cherbourg [aff. link], the introverted Catherine found her place in cinema, and easily eclipsed her sister’s success.
+After her breakthrough performance in 1964’s The Umbrellas of Cherbourg [aff. link], the introverted Catherine found her place in cinema, eclipsing her sister’s success.
 Now the world appreciated the beauty that Vadim had recognized on their first meeting.

 Catherine and Francoise famously starred together in 1967’s The Young Girls of Rochefort.
-But just as Catherine reached a new zenith in her career with her next film, Bell de Jour (1967), Francoise tragically died.
-Driving to the airport, Francoise lost control of her car and ran into a signpost before the car flipped over and ignited.
+But just as Catherine reached new career heights with her next film, Bell de Jour (1967), Francoise tragically died.
+Driving to the airport, Francoise lost control of her car and ran into a signpost.
+The car then flipped over and ignited.
 Francoise’s struggles to escape the flames were futile.
 She was ultimately identified by fragments of her checkbook and dairy.

 “I’m very much for maintaining a certain distance, a certain formality between me and others—even people I really love…the only human being I could tell everything was my sister Francoise.
 She and I were so diametrically different; put together we would have been a fantastic woman.”

 Catherine Dorleac first became “Catherine Deneuve” out of respect for her sister Francoise.
-“Francoise Dorleac” was already a big name in French cinema by the time Catherine began doing her own bit film roles.
-As Vadim put it, Catherine decided to use her mother’s maiden name, “Deneuve,” so that Francoise could be “the only Dorleac of her generation.”
+“Francoise Dorleac” was already a big name in French cinema when Catherine began finding her own bit film roles.
+According to Roger Vadim, Catherine decided to use her mother’s maiden name, “Deneuve,” so that Francoise could be “the only Dorleac of her generation.”

-Never imagining that she herself would be the Dorleac sister to become the screen legend, Catherine later regretted her choice of last name:
+Catherine Deneuve never imagined that she herself would be the Dorleac sister to achieve major film stardom and lasting success.
+Later, she regretted her choice of last name:

 “If I had to do it again, I wouldn’t make that decision!
 I love my mother dearly but I don’t like her maiden name.
 It’s hard to pronounce, I prefer my real name…I didn’t see it as a permanent thing.
 I didn’t think I would keep working in film.
 My head was completely elsewhere.”

 When Roger Vadim met the seventeen-year-old Catherine, he described her as having “shoulder-length brown hair.”
-According to Vadim, Catherine didn’t go blonde until the early 1960s, when she became serious about acting, and believed that being blonde would help her career.
+According to Vadim, Catherine didn’t go blonde until the early 1960s, when she became serious about acting, and thought light hair would help her career.

 But Catherine tells a different story.

-Bardot was blonde, Vadim created her blonde image, and Catherine loved Vadim.
-So she decided to go blonde herself.
-As Catherine related in a 2008 interview:
+Bardot was blonde, Vadim had created her blonde image, and Catherine loved Vadim.

 “I did it only because I thought it would make me more seductive to the man I loved.
 It seems the silliest thing now, but I was so young and in love.”

-What started out as “a gesture of love,” in Catherine’s words, at the end of the day was good for her career, and for the most part, Catherine Deneuve has remained a blonde in varying shades ever since.
+What started out as “a gesture of love,” in Catherine’s words, ultimately was good for her career.
+For the most part, Catherine Deneuve has remained blonde—in varying shades—ever since.